PushPushGo logo PushPushGo push service GDPR compliant

 🎧 Listen to this article here.

 Local media are essential for building an informed society.
 They provide vital coverage of local issues and events that are often overlooked by national news outlets.
-However, the traditional approaches to local news delivery, such as television and print, are losing their reach.
-In today's digital age, people are increasingly getting their news from online sources, such as social media, apps, and websites.
+However, the traditional approaches to local news delivery, such as television and printed newspapers, are losing their reach.

-This shift has created a number of challenges for local publishers.
-On the one hand, social media has made it easier than ever for people to access local news.
-However, social media can also be a source of biased, fake, or misinformed news.
-On the other hand, local publishers face the challenge of getting people to visit their websites.
+This makes social media a source of biased, fake, or misinformed news.
+Furthermore, local publishers face the challenge of getting people to visit their websites.
 Many people are simply not willing to click on links to news articles on social media.

-Push notifications offer a solution to these challenges.
 Mobile push notifications are messages that are delivered directly to a person's mobile device, even when they are not actively using the app.
-The other popular kind, web push notifications, are implemented on websites to serve the same purpose for both PC/laptops and mobile devices.
+As The Guardian put it while investigating BBC News approach, mobile push replaces newspaper headlines as the main source of talking points and information.

 Boost your digital publishing strategy